 Hiring talent is not easy.
-Often times, employers focus on just a particular skillset and from that angle only, try to determine whether the candidate is qualified for the job.
-Sometimes, they focus on attitude and the cultural fit, yet, not as thorough as necessary.
-Of course – both cultural and skill fit are very important to both the employer and the employee.
+Oftentimes, employers focus on just a particular skill set and from that angle only, try to determine whether the candidate is qualified for the job.
+Sometimes, they focus on attitude and cultural fit, yet, not as thorough as necessary.
+Of course – both cultural and skill fit is very important to both the employer and the employee.
 However, they alone don’t tell you whether a candidate can manage the intricacies of the organization and succeed while in turn helping the organization succeed at the same time.

 Try considering these things to increase your chances of finding a job candidate who will succeed with and within your organization:

 Politics is not just an industry in Washington, DC.
 Politics is literally everywhere – including at work.
 Understanding the politics of your organization is a necessity to success.
 How else would you influence decisions and the direction of your department or organization?
 It’s also necessary to be transparent and clearly communicate politics to prospective candidates.